 Due to the huge economies of scale and a bundle of industry-leading supply chain strategies, Amazon has been able to keep its overall per unit supply cost to a bare minimum.
 As a result, it has been difficult for other companies with far lower sales volumes and only their own warehouses to compete.

-Back in 2013, Amazon’s CEO Jeff Bezos announced that his company is developing a drone-based delivery system called Amazon Prime Air which would be delivering products under five pounds in locations within 10 miles of Amazon’s fulfillment centers within just 30 minutes or less.
-While that was more of a publicity stunt, Amazon is actually investing in a drone-based delivery system that will do a similar service to what they publicized.
-Research continues.
+In 2013, Amazon’s CEO Jeff Bezos announced that his company was developing a drone-based delivery system called Amazon Prime Air that would be delivering products under five pounds in locations within 10 miles of Amazon’s fulfillment centers within just 30 minutes or less.
+There are, of course, many hurdles to overcome to realize this dream.
+But Amazon is keeping at it.
 As of November 2017, it announced the development of a drone that would self-destruct during flight, if required, to keep people safe.

-In fact, developing the drone-based delivery system is a major indicator that Amazon is well ahead of other players in the retail industry and it is doing everything possible to leverage all of the latest supply chain technologies to maintain their supply chain the clear market leader.
+Research and regulatory compliance updates continue, but there is no concrete date yet for the official flight of Amazon's drones.
+Still, developing the drone-based delivery system is a major indicator that Amazon is doing everything possible to leverage all of the latest supply chain technologies to maintain its place as the clear market leader.

-Amazon is not just a retail giant anymore as it produces a wide variety of products including batteries, backpacks, Bluetooth speakers, iPhone chargers, dog poop bags and more.
-In fact, in near future Amazon would include more and more product categories in its manufacturing product arsenal.
+Amazon is not just a retail giant anymore.
+It now produces a wide variety of products including batteries, backpacks, Bluetooth speakers, iPhone chargers, dog poop bags and more.
+Its product manufacturing arsenal continues to expand to include more and more categories.

 The Bottom Line

 The rate of Amazon’s innovations in supply chain management has been mesmerizing, making it difficult for lower-volume competitors to keep up.
 Amazon is forcing its major competitors to invest more in supply chain automation, lessen the overall product delivery time, increase the number of warehouses, and even engage in product manufacturing.